s-resch/ImitatioInspector/README.md

 The fonts included to generate PDF files with Unicode characters are taken from PyPDF repository: https://github.com/reingart/pyfpdf/releases.
 See also here for the general license of DejaVu fonts: https://dejavu-fonts.github.io/License.html

-Due to copyright concerns, we don't publish the TEI XML-files of Dante's _Comedy_ and Petrarch's _Canzoniere_.
+Due to copyright concerns, we do not publish the TEI XML-files of Dante's _Comedy_ and Petrarch's _Canzoniere_.
 Please refer to _Biblioteca Italiana_ for these files.